department-of-veterans-affairs/va.gov-team/products/accredited-representation-management/product-documentation/find-a-representative/product-outline-find-a-representative.md

         1. Same data points as 1a above

 **Search Parameter Usage**
-1. **% of searches where the representative definitions are expanded** _How often do users need more information on representative type?_
+1. **% of searches where the representative definitions are expanded, broken out by representative type** _How often do users need more information on representative type?_
-3. **% of searches by representative type** (VSO, Attorney, Claims Agent) _What representative types are users most interested in?_
+3. **% of searches, broken out by representative type** (VSO, Attorney, Claims Agent) _What representative types are users most interested in?_
 5. **Top 10 search cities or postal codes** _What areas are users searching in?_
-4. **% of searches by search radius** _What search radius selections are users gravitating towards?_
+4. **% of searches by search radius, broken out by radius options** _What search radius selections are users gravitating towards?_
 6. **% of searches with a specified representative name** _Are users searching with a particular representative in mind?_
 7. **% of searches that do not return results**
     1. Detail of search parameters that result in no results

 **Search Behavior**
 1. **Average number of searches per user** _Do users feel the need to search multiple times?_
-2. **% of clicks by contact info type (address, phone, email)** _How do users prefer to contact a representative?_
+3. **% of contact info clicks, broken out by info type (address, phone and email)** _How do users prefer to contact a representative?_
-3. **% of searchers where the user reports outdated information (at least once)** _How often are users reporting outdated information_
+4. **% of searchers where the user reports outdated information (at least once)** _How often are users reporting outdated information_
 5. **% of searches where the user continues beyond the first page of results** _Are users feeling the need to go further in search results?_
 6. **% of searches where the user is logged in**